 - Adjust your expectations – Remember that while people aren’t posting their failures on your social media feeds, they are screwing up just as often as you.
 Let yourself be okay with screwing up now and then.
 The problem isn’t usually with the mistake, it’s how the mistake grabs onto your focus and leads to stress, worry, anxiety, and depression.

 - Use a gratitude journal – Writing down 3 things you are thankful for each day helps you to remember that the day wasn’t all bad.
 Find very specific things you have to be grateful for and it lessens the impact of those mistakes you’ve made.
 Over time, this can make it easier for you to recognize the good things as you go about your day!

 - Identify and use your support system – I can’t emphasize the importance of this enough.
 Make a list of the people in your life and start reconnecting with those who you miss, or that you would like to spend more time with.
 If you don’t feel your list of family, friends, or acquaintances will care about your struggles, a) you don’t know unless you’ve tried already, and b) it’s okay to find new sources of support.
 Use the resources I mentioned earlier to get connected with other parents to hear their struggles and you can share yours once you feel comfortable.

-If you feel like you've tried these suggestions and more and it still wasn't enough, please consider reaching out for a free consultation.
+If you feel like you’ve tried these suggestions and more and it still wasn’t enough, please consider reaching out for a free strategy call.
 We can discuss your specific situation, and help make a plan for getting you to your goals.
-As always, I'd love to hear from you, so please reach out if you have any questions to firstname.lastname@example.org or 727-469-3008.
+I currently have a few slots available for new clients if we click and choose to go that route.
+As always, I’d love to hear from you, so please reach out if you have any questions to email@example.com or 727-469-3008.